Hannah Palmer Busts Out Of Tiny Red Bikini That Features Sexy Silver Chains

 Hannah Palmer is one of the most popular models on Instagram for a good reason.

 The blonde bombshell never shies away from posting one bikini photo after another and that may be part of the reason why she’s got such a massive Instagram following of over 640,000 plus.
-The Maxim model has posted a number of super sexy photos on Instagram this month already and earlier today, she wowed her army of followers with yet another bikini-clad photo.
+The Maxim model has posted a number of super sexy photos on Instagram this month already, and earlier today, she wowed her army of followers with yet another bikini-clad photo.

 In the most recent image, the blonde bombshell stand with pool and mountains at her back — making for an incredible view.
 But while the landscape of the image is certainly stunning, it’s the picture itself that really has her followers talking.
-Palmer appears from and center in the snapshot, showing off her amazing body in a skimpy red bikini.
+Palmer appears front and center in the snapshot, showing off her amazing body in a skimpy red bikini.

 The supermodel playfully holds the center of her bikini top – exposing insane amounts of cleavage for the camera.
 Her taut tummy is also on display and the suit shows off Hannah’s long and lean stems.
 Both the top and the bottom of the suit feature gold chains, making the look even sexier.
-Within just two hours of the post going live — it’s already earned the stunner 19,000 likes in addition to 200 plus comments.
+Within just two hours of the post going live — it’s already earned the stunner 19,000 likes in addition to 200-plus comments.
 Of course, the overwhelming majority of fans took the post to let Palmer know how amazing she looks.

 “You look amazing babe,” one follower gushed with a series of flame emojis.